 Fermented foods - Saurkraut, kimchi, pickled veggies.
 Packed with probiotics for optimal digestion, they also add amazing flavor and texture to salads, sandwiches, tacos and soups.

-Camelbak insulated water bottle - I have a sick love affair with this water bottle and you might develop one too.
-I used to struggle to drink any water during the day but since using this it is so effortless.
-Drink 1 liter (fill up this .6L bottle twice) upon waking and try to get in two more liters throughout the day.
-It is also BPA free and you can buy replacement straws.
+1 liter or more water bottle - I used to struggle to drink any water during the day but having a water bottle near me at all times makes it easier.
+Drink 1 liter upon waking and try to get in two more liters throughout the day.

 Food processor - Let this be your first purchase of equipment on this list as you are sure to fall in love - it's versatile, easy to use and an inexpensive investment that is worth every penny.
 Shred tons of veggies in no time, blend up dates, oats and nuts for energy balls and make the worlds fluffiest banana ice cream (sorry Vitamix) with this little wonder!